 SCOPE: Talent gently rotating the eye downward using forceps.

-Immediately apply a drop of balanced buffered saline to the eye to keep the bare sclera hydrated and to utilize optical magnification [1].
+Immediately apply a drop of balanced buffered saline to the eye to keep the bare sclera hydrated and to achieve greater optical magnification [1].

 SCOPE: Talent applying a drop of balanced buffered saline to the eye.